 All foreign exchange students must be sponsored by a program approved by the Council on Standards for International Educational Travel (CSIET) and which has a local community representative.
-Annually, each Santa Rosa School District high school may enroll up to two (2) foreign exchange students who provide documentary evidence of these eligibility requirements:
+Annually, each Santa Rosa County school district high school may enroll up to two (2) foreign exchange students who provide documentary evidence of these eligibility requirements:

-- Student has not already earned a high school diploma or its equivalent, i.e., has not already completed the requirements for secondary education in his home county. - Student has achieved adequate oral and written proficiency in the English language in order to perform successfully in an English speaking educational environment. - Sponsoring organization assumes responsibility for student's health, safety and legal obligation, and host and legal obligation, and host family resides within the designated attendance area of the school in which the student enrolls. - The high school Principal may select up to two foreign exchange students for enrollment or may choose not to enroll any foreign exchange students during any school year. - A student shall be enrolled for a semester or a complete year (two semesters).
+- Student has not already earned a high school diploma or its equivalent, i.e., has not already completed the requirements for secondary education in his/her home county. - Student has achieved adequate oral and written proficiency in the English language in order to perform successfully in an English speaking educational environment. - Sponsoring organization assumes responsibility for student's health, safety and legal obligation, and host and legal obligation, and host family resides within the designated attendance area of the school in which the student enrolls. - The high school Principal may select up to two foreign exchange students for enrollment or may choose not to enroll any foreign exchange students during any school year. - A student shall be enrolled for a semester or a complete year (two semesters).

-Prior to acceptance, all foreign exchange students will provide the Assistant Superintendent for Instruction evidence of English language proficiency scores from a current version of the Secondary Language English Proficiency (SLEP) test.
+Prior to acceptance, all foreign exchange students will provide the Assistant Superintendent for Instruction evidence of English language proficiency scores from a current version of the Secondary Language English Proficiency (SLEP) test or the English Language Test for International Students (ELTiS).
 The Assistant Superintendent for Instruction will verify English language proficiency to the high school requested before a foreign exchange student can be admitted.